yob/onix/README.markdown

 This replaces the obsolete rbook-onix gem that was spectacular in its crapness.
 Let us never speak of it again.

+## Feature Support

+This library currently only handles ONIX 2.1 files (all revisions).
+At some point I'll need to work out what to do about supporting ONIX 3.0 files.
+I suspect a separate library will be the simplest solution.

+ONIX::Reader only handles the reference tag versions of ONIX 2.1.
+Use ONIX::Normaliser to convert any short tag files to reference tags.

+ONIX::Writer only generates reference tag ONIX files.

 ## Installation

     gem install onix